-1 ii.
-Inadequate or faulty inputs/services provided by contractor, and 2 iii.
-Denying opportunity to remediate problems related to production 3 specifications; 4 Making it an unfair practice for processors to retaliate or discriminate 5 against producers who exercise rights under the proposed legislation; 6 8.
-Authorizing producer bargaining to encourage contract producers to form 7 collective bargaining units to negotiate with integrators; 8 9.
-Prohibiting the use of mandatory arbitration clauses in livestock and poultry 9 contracts to assure that farmers have adequate access to justice in the event 10 of fraud, misrepresentation, breach of contract or other contract disputes 11 with a processor or integrator.
-Arbitration should be a voluntary mechanism 12 for dispute resolution agreed to by both parties after a dispute arises; 13 10.
-Prohibiting contracts involving ag producers from containing language that 14 prohibits a trial by jury; and 15 11.
-Publicizing and widely distributing educational materials regarding the 16 rights of contract producers.
+1 5.
+Providing producers with a first-priority lien for payments due under 2 contracts; 3 6.
+Protecting producers from contract termination or price reduction because 4 of: 5 i.
+Retaliation purposes, 6 ii.
+Inadequate or faulty inputs/services provided by contractor, and 7 Denying opportunity to remediate problems related to production iii.
+8 specifications: 9 Making it an unfair practice for processors to retaliate or discriminate 10 against producers who exercise rights under the proposed legislation; 11 8.
+Authorizing producer bargaining to encourage contract producers to form 12 collective bargaining units to negotiate with integrators; 13 9.
+Prohibiting the use of mandatory arbitration clauses in livestock and poultry 14 contracts to assure that farmers have adequate access to justice in the event 15 of fraud, misrepresentation, breach of contract or other contract disputes 16 with a processor or integrator.
+Arbitration should be a voluntary mechanism 17 for dispute resolution agreed to by both parties after a dispute arises; 10.
+Prohibiting contracts involving ag producers from containing language that 18 19 prohibits a trial by jury; and 20 11.
+Publicizing and widely distributing educational materials regarding the rights of contract producers.